PUB HLTH 4313 - Environmental and Occupational Health

 General Course Information

-Course Code PUB HLTH 4313 Course Environmental and Occupational Health Coordinating Unit Public Health Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Online ?
-Internal mode depending on numbers Available for Study Abroad and Exchange N Restrictions Available to HHLTH and HMEDS students only Course Description This course aims to introduce a range of environmental factors, which may pose a risk to the health of human populations.
+Course Code PUB HLTH 4313 Course Environmental and Occupational Health Coordinating Unit Public Health Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Online - Internal mode depending on numbers Available for Study Abroad and Exchange N Restrictions Only available to students enrolled in BHlthMedSc(Hons) Course Description This course aims to introduce a range of environmental factors, which may pose a risk to the health of human populations.
 It also addresses risk assessment and management methods for evaluating and controlling such risks.
 A variety of diseases associated with exposure to common occupational and environmental factors will be discussed.
 In addition, there will be an overview of the historical, legislative and administrative aspects of occupational health.

 The full timetable of all activities for this course can be accessed from Course Planner.